-(Having beautiful temples is good but having better educated students is better – Image source: http://media.merchantcircle.com)
+(Reality is having beautiful temples is good but having better-educated students is even better – Image source: http://media.merchantcircle.com)

 From Raged Indian:-

 Why build thousands of temples when our Indian children can’t even afford to go to the school?
 Why the fuck do we need air conditioned temple?
 So that people will call our God ‘cool’ eh?
 The Tamil schools don’t even have a ceiling fan, and we have fully tiled expensive marble temples all over the country?

 We have the biggest statue in the world, and we also have the first school to be located in shop houses.
 We point our fingers towards the politician, but shouldn’t we be looking in the mirror?
 The change should be with us.
 We’re the one to be blamed.